Robust Inference for Convex Pairwise Difference Estimators: Distributional Approximation and Bootstrap Inference

 \end{thm}

 The magnitude of $\bar{\bV}_n^{-1/2}$ is the same as that of $\bV_n^{-1/2}$.
-As a consequence, with obvious modifications the discussion of $\widehat{\btheta}_n$ following Theorem \ref{Theorem: Asymptotic Distribution} applies to $\widetilde{\btheta}_n$, the only noteworthy difference being that (by design), the relevant ``small bias'' condition is different (and typically milder) in the case of $\widetilde{\btheta}_n$.
+With obvious modifications, the discussion of $\widehat{\btheta}_n$ following Theorem \ref{Theorem: Asymptotic Distribution} therefore applies to $\widetilde{\btheta}_n$, the only noteworthy difference being that (by design) the relevant ``small bias'' condition is different (and typically milder) in the case of $\widetilde{\btheta}_n$.

+When $L=0$ (i.e.,\ one uses the original pairwise difference estimator), the second part of Theorem \ref{Theorem: Generalized Jackknifing} imposes $nh_n^4\to 0$, which coincides with the standard small bias condition in \eqref{eq: Bandwidth Conditions}, while the first part of the theorem still accommodates the small bandwidth distributional approximation.